The Guru Lhakhang Monastery

 In front of the main doorway in the balcony area is a splendid view of the stupa.
 Resist the urge to take too many photos and head to the roof where you'll get the best view.

-Tamang Monasteries rooftop is perhaps its biggest highlight for most tourists.
+Tamang Monasteries rooftop is perhaps its biggest highlight for many tourists.
 Upon exiting the stairwell you'll see a small roofed area straight ahead.
 This again houses a statue of the Buddha.

-Turn around to the front of the Gompa and you'll be confronted by the best view of the stupa which had extensive renovations completed at the end of 2016.
-During the day you'll get a great view of the Ajima Hariti Shrine and the whole stupa area.
+Turn around to the front of the Gompa and you'll be confronted by one of best views of the stupa in the area.
+During the day you'll also get a great view of the Ajima Hariti Shrine and the whole stupa area.

-At night time it's particularly beautiful once the stupa is lit up with floodlights and colorful lighting.
+At night time the area is particularly beautiful once the stupa is lit up with floodlights and colorful lighting.

 Turn back around and you will notice a small hut to our left.
 This is where butter lamps can be lit.
 You can buy one for about 5 rupee and light it.